mixxxdj/manual/source/chapters/advanced_topics.rst

 The ``[Playlist]`` controls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+:mixxx:cogroupref:`[Playlist]` controls allow navigating the sidebar and tracks table directly without considering
+the currently focused widget.
+This is helpful when another application's window is focused.
 This group is going to be deprecated at some point, with its controls added to ``[Library]`` above.

 .. seealso::